adamkurth/reborn_dev/readme.md

 # bornagain?

 This module is all about handling diffraction under the Born approximation.
-This is not the module of this sort, so it is called Born... again.
-It is also a re-make of my previous "pydiffract" module (which is now born again).
+It is surely not the first module of this sort, hence the name bornagain.
+It is very similar to my previous "pydiffract" module.

 The aim here is to allow for flexible simulations and analysis of diffraction data.
 Emphasis is placed on useability of the code for scripting tasks.
 Some effort will also be dedicated to the creation of a decent diffraction viewer.
 Development will be on an "as-needed" basis, but with foresight of what might come next.